 Specifically, when translating textual materials (like flyers, books, handbooks, posters, brochures, and so on), desktop publishing (DTP) is a crucial part of the workflow.
 In the localization industry, the DTP service mainly implies formatting a translated document using page layout software.
 Specialists recreate the original format, taking into account typesetting and layout, graphics, images, etc.

-If the documents have non-editable images or graphics with text (maps, charts, diagrams), DTP specialists can extract it.
-Once it’s translated, they insert the text in the graphics retaining the original format.
+If the documents have non-editable images or graphics with text (maps, charts, diagrams), DTP specialists can extract them.
+Once it’s translated, they insert the text into the graphics, retaining the original format.

-However, to get an editable input document is not always possible.
+However, getting an editable input document is not always possible.
 Some scanned documents have several pages with unintelligible handwriting or bad quality resolution, so OCR software doesn’t come with good results.
-In these cases, translators must work from them directly.
+In these cases, translators must work with them directly.

 Extract of a scanned document processed with OCR

 DTP is not the final step of a project involving it.
 After the DTP specialist has worked on the files, a linguist (it can be part of the project or someone specialized in the task) must proofread the material.
 This last editor will review the formatted document in order to ensure the target text is accurately embedded in the original layout.
 He or she will also check that DTP specialists inserted no involuntary mistakes during their work process.
 Furthermore, they search for omissions, bad line breaks, spacing errors, spelling and punctuation errors, and text aspects.